janash/molecular-nodes-bug/README.md

 - it reorders the bond indices
 - it discards bonds where an atom is missing.
 This is done in the `try` statement and may be the most important part.

+**Note** - I tried it without reordering and looking at resid 10 and resid 20 (selection = `resid 10 or resid 20`) and it crashes without reordering.
+Reordering is necessary when residues or fragments are not next to each other.

 ## Conclusion
 After this change, you should be able to load all test cases specified in this document as well as Orion's test system with the default `MolecularNodes` selection.